yoHasse-Gaming/myz_character_sheet/README.md

 * [ ] Fix saving to Owlbear integration
   * [ ] Make it so only DM/GM can view all other characters

+## Logic
+* [ ] OBR.room.onMetadataChange applies for diceRollerReady, could be used for listening to that update...

 ## Design Consistency
 * [ ] Apply paper-style to all sections
 * [ ] Make mutations draggable like skills